 “Ann sent me to talk with you, to help you, to guide you.” replied the stranger.
 An incredulous Danny was incensed and shouted at the man to get out of the house.
 “Leave me alone you bastard!
 That's impossible.
 My wife's been dead for a year!
 Get out, Get out, Get out.” roared Danny as he struggled to his feet.

 “She said you might react like this,” said the stranger quietly.”She told me to show you this.
 She said it would help to convince you” he said, holding out a necklace that Danny recognised.
 He had given it to Ann on the birth of Danny Junior and it had been buried in her coffin with her.
 Danny sank back into his chair and crestfallen he looked up at the stranger.
 “How can this be?” he asked.

 The stranger replied that Danny would soon understand and started to talk to him about his life.
 How hard he had worked.
 How devoted a father and husband he had been.
 He also explained that Ann was so sorry for taking her life and for the pain it had caused.
 As the stranger continued with his soothing words Danny began to calm down and he realised how selfish he had been for the past year.
 He felt deep shame for the way he had behaved, for withdrawing himself from his friends and family and for treating his children as if they were a burden.

 He asked the stranger to tell Ann that he would always miss her, that he was ready to be a decent father to the children and to make a fresh start.

 The strange pale man smiled gently and put his arms tenderly around the grieving husband.
 “That’s all I wanted to hear Danny.
 At last Ann can rest in peace, but never forget that I will be keeping a very close eye on you from now on ”

-Danny woke up shaken from his dream.
+Danny woke up back in the study, shaken from his dream.
 It had been so vivid, so real and so intense.
 It was then that he noticed Ann’s necklace on the coffee table right beside the empty whiskey glass